By Kelsey Halling

 Images courtesy of Thread

 Kelsey Halling is director of impact for Thread.
-She measures, manages, and improves the impact Thread has on people, planet, and profit along every step of the journey from a plastic bottle to the most responsible fabric on the planet.
-Follow Thread on Twitter, Instagram, or Facebook to learn more.
+She measures, manages, and improves the impact Thread has on people, planet, and profit at every step of Thread’s supply chains, ensuring that the claims of making the most responsible fabric in the world are true.